 Report any changes in your health status that might affect your response to surgery or anesthesia.
 Pay particular attention to any colds, flu's or upper respiratory infections, skin infections or sores around the surgical site.
-Call our office at 216-778-4450 if you feel anything might be an issue.
+Call our office at 216-393-9924 if you feel anything might be an issue.

-The hospital or surgery center will call you the day before surgery to confirm the time and location of your surgery.
-If you miss the call or have any questions or concerns about the time, please call our office at 216-778-4450.
+The surgery center will call you the day before surgery or on Friday if surgery is Monday to confirm the time and location of your surgery.
+If you miss the call or have any questions or concerns about the time, please call our office at 216-393-9924.

-Arrange for a ride to and from the hospital or surgery center the next day.
+Arrange for a ride to and from the surgery center the next day.
+Surgery will be cancelled if you don't have someone to be released to after surgery.